 And unfortunately, she wasn’t the only one who was appalled by the idea of a woman traveling alone.
 In my culture at that time, solo female travelers were practically unheard of.
-Going anywhere alone meant that if anything happened to you, it was because you brought it upon yourself.
+Going anywhere alone meant you were asking for bad things to happen to you.

 Then, there were also those people who thought I was frittering my life away, when I should have been focusing on finding a husband and saving money to buy a house and a car.

 I didn’t tell my mom I was going.
 Only my best friend and a few other people knew.
 I felt like I was not doing anything wrong.
 I was a working adult living on my own, I wasn’t borrowing anyone’s money, and I wasn’t abandoning my responsibilities.